 It seems like the world of sales is moving at a breakneck pace.
 Between new digital tools, hybridized sales teams, and economic shifts, it can feel overwhelming to keep up with everything.
 And it can be tempting to try to be everywhere and do everything at once just to stay competitive.

-2023 is shaping up to be a challenging year for sellers.
-With economic uncertainty and organizations everywhere tightening their belts, sellers are hard-pressed to stay efficient and keep revenue flowing.
+When economic uncertainty leads to organizations everywhere tightening their belts, sellers are hard-pressed to stay efficient and keep revenue flowing.
 So how can you and your sellers stay on track and cross the finish line strong?
 There are plenty of ways to get the most out of the team you already have.
-In this infographic, you'll find 8 areas of focus for 2023, each a category where Top-Performing Sellers excel compared to The Rest.
+In this infographic, you'll find 8 areas of focus to keep winning sales, each a category where Top-Performing Sellers excel compared to The Rest.
 Only 18.7% of sellers qualify as Top Performers, so there's always room for improvement!

 During a now-famous interview on the Pierre Berton Show in 1971, Bruce Lee shared a simple philosophy: “be like water.”
 As fitting as Lee’s advice is for sellers, “be like a sponge” works just as well.
 To stay ahead, sales teams must continuously absorb new information and develop skills.
 Ongoing training and coaching and sustained effort over time is crucial.
 Otherwise, sellers (and their managers) risk not reaching their potential.
 Fortunately, there are sales training techniques that even the most experienced teams will soak up.